heygrady/blog/apps/blog-app/src/pages/posts/2025-12-01-evolving-a-tic-tac-toe-ai-in-your-browser.md

 signal if the developer forgets to call `handler.ready()`.
 The system also supports `Transferable` objects for zero-copy passing of ArrayBuffers between threads.

-## Next Steps

-It would be possible to expand the settings to expose many more of the arbitrary parameters, such as the weights for the fitness function or the number of gauntlet games, etc. As part of getting this all working I ended up creating an `EvolutionManager` class that abstracted away much of the boilerplate around managing the NEAT instance, the evaluator, the reproducer, and the training loop.
-This could be further abstracted to allow for more flexible configurations as it currently bakes in the specific configuration needed for the tictactoe demo.

 ## A Little Help From My Friends